 - Meanwhile, a general campaign to promote reusable water bottles, made by an environmental organization, that does not promote a specific brand of reusable bottle, is social marketing.

 The 4 Ps of Social Marketing

-Product: With social marketing, the “product” is the desired social action and the benefits this action offers.
-Make sure that this change is presented as enticingly as possible…this may include framing the opposite behavior as negative.
-Also, clarity is key.
-Make sure your audience can quickly and easily understand your “product” and its benefits.
+1. Product: With social marketing, the “product” is the desired social action and the benefits this action offers, make sure that this change is presented in an attractive light – this may include framing the opposite behavior as negative.
+Also, clarity is key – make sure your audience can quickly and easily understand your “product” and its benefits.

 Consider these examples of “place:”

 - If you’re setting up a helpline for teens, make it available 24 hours a day, via call, text, and online messaging.